-Rebels, Season 3 Premiere: Steps Into Shadow (Part I)
+Rebels, Season 3, Episode 1: Steps Into Shadow (Part I)

 A new season of Star Wars: Rebels is upon us, and to honor this occasion, fellow geeks, please accept my offering of the following episode recap of this year’s Season Premiere.
 To preserve my sanity, I have broken it up into two parts, each covering roughly 20+ish minutes of runtime.

 Note: It should go without saying, but this recap, like all of my recaps, contains a play-by-play of the episode(s) in question, so this blog entry is 10000% NOT SPOILER-FREE.
 If you haven’t watched the episode yet, but you want to, go do that first.
 Otherwise, don’t say I didn’t warn you.

 All right, we all settled in, then?
 Everyone comfy and good on snacks?
 Good!
 So, you’ll recall that when we last saw the Ghost crew, Ezra was getting his mind poisoned by Darth Fucking Maul (who lived to fight another day again, peeling out of the episode in a stolen TIE fighter,) and Ezra also swiped a Sith holocron from yet another of the Sith’s abandoned foreclosure planets.
 Our friend Kanan took a Mauling to the eyes (ugh 🙁 ), Vader showed up riding on top of a damn TIE fighter, his cape flowing in the wind, because he is the most dramatic human being who has ever lived in this galaxy, and Ahsoka Tano, having faced off with the New Unimproved Anakin Skywalker, departed us for Parts Unknown (possibly permanently, but who the fuck even knows anymore.
 We all know no one in this series ever actually dies.)